kn4792/reit-sentiment/README.md

 python scripts/scrape_reviews.py --company PLD --max-reviews 100
 ```

-**Note**: Manual Glassdoor login required.
-You need to press enter once the log in is successful.
+**Note**: The chrome window will be guided to glassdoor.com.
+Login here with your credential (required).
+Once the log in is successful, come back to the command prompt, press enter.
 You will see the scraper go through the pages.
 Output: 1 CSV per REIT + combined dataset.

 Run tests to verify data was scraped correctly:
 ```bash